Why are Harris hawks the most popular bird of prey used in falconry in the UK today?

 Ready to learn more about the Harris hawk?

-More about the Harris Hawk
+How the Harris Hawk got its name

 Previously called the dusky hawk or bay-winged hawk, the Harris hawk was given its name by renowned 19th Century artist and naturalist John James Audubon, who named it in honour of his friend and financial supporter, Edward Harris.
 Harris was a wealthy philanthropist who accompanied Audubon on ornithological expeditions and encouraged his publication of the fabulous ‘Birds of America’ reference book that made Audubon famous.
 The collection of prints was first published as a series in sections between 1827 and 1838.